tanchelka1125/Microservice-A/README.md

 The microservice provides multiple endpoints to simulate rolling dice for game mechanics, such as generating character stats or re-rolling specific values.

 # How to Access and Run the Microservice
 1. Download the zipped code archive to your computer, extract its contents, and move the files to your preferred coding directory.
-Alternatively, you can copy the microservice_a.py script directly into your preferred code editor.
+Alternatively, you can copy the microservice_a.py and the test.py scripts directly into your preferred code editor.
 2. Ensure you have Python 3.x installed on your system (by running python --version in console or an equivalent thereof).
 3. Install the Flask dependency by using pip install flask command.
 4. Run the microservice and the test program by executing python microservice_a.py and python test.py